ajaysoni12/Work_On_AndroidUIDesign/DashBoardUIDesign/README.md

-Simple Login App
+<h1>Simple Dashboard Acitity</h1>

-This is a java based simple login app which have simple entry email and password.
+This is a xml+java based simple dashboard activity app which have some option like display in readme.

-One of the first simple apps i created while on my journey to learn android app development.
+One of the second simple ui apps i created while on my journey to learn android app development.

 Here, I work on User_Interface of Android Apps.